hongchengzhu/VoxTracer/README.md

 # VoxTracer

 Official Implementation of VoxTracer (ACM MM 2023).
-In this implementation, you can partially reproduce the tracing stage of our framework.
+By this repo, you can partially reproduce the tracing stage (speaker verification) of our framework.

-Thanks [@Demo36days](https://github.com/Demo36days) for helping build this project.
+Thank [@Demo36days](https://github.com/Demo36days) for helping build this project.

 ## Environment